ORCA-lab/ECE6882Project2/README.md

 # Welcome to ECE6882 Reinforcement Learning Project 2 Repo

-1. Description and requirement of project:
+1. Description and tasks of project:

       This project used environment from gymnasium (gym) and it has three problems: Car-Racing-v3, LunarLander-v3, and Humanoid.
    CarRacing-v3 and LunarLander-v3 are from Box2D environment while Humanoid is from MuJoCo environment.